lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 All messages moving towards the UseCase (towards the centre of the architecture model) begin with the word `event`.

 The other methods provide to access the viewModel.
 They have been extracted from the original adapter.
 They do not begin with the word `event`, as they are called by the Adapter on behalf of the tableView to pull data from the Presenter.
-I will discuss this further, below.
+We will discuss this further, below.

 ### The UseCase

-As mentioned before, VIPER's UseCase actually implements the business logic.
-Well that is normally true.
-But, subject to the SRP, I have further delegated the work to a Transformer.
+As mentioned before, the business logic is implemented by VIPER's UseCase.
+Normally that is true, but as per the SRP, the work has been delegated to a Transformer class, owned by the UseCase.

 ```swift
 class TransactionListUseCase {